HEAD INSTRUCTOR LINEAGE

 RORION, RYRON & RENER GRACIE

 In 2007, our Head instructor, John Carter, began training in Gracie Jiu-Jitsu with Jack Walker (A Valente Brother's Jiu-Jitsu Black-Belt) in Columbia, South Carolina.
 On July 31, 2010 he received his Blue-Belt from Professor Pedro Valente and the following summer of 2011, he was accepted into the Gracie Jiu-Jitsu Academy Instructor Certification Program under Rorion, Ryron and Rener Gracie.
-Upon his successful graduation, he established the first Gracie Jiu-Jitsu Certified Training Center in South Carolina.
-On December 8, 2016 he was promoted to Purple-Belt by Professor Rener Gracie and on January 26, 2019 he was promoted to Brown-Belt by Professor Ryron Gracie.
-John is a Level 3 Certified Gracie Jiu-Jitsu Instructor under the Gracie Academy in Torrance, California and is currently progressing towards earning his Black-Belt.
+Upon his successful graduation, he established the first Gracie Jiu-Jitsu Certified Training Center® in South Carolina.
+On December 8th, 2016 he was promoted to Purple-Belt by Professor Rener Gracie and on January 26th, 2019 he was promoted to Brown-Belt by Professor Ryron Gracie.
+December 12th, 2022, John was promoted to Black-Belt by Professor Ryron and Rener Gracie.
+He is a Level 4 Certified Gracie Jiu-Jitsu Instructor under the Gracie Academy in Torrance, California.